Why are actors striking in Hollywood?

 Since the strike was announced, a number of films and TV shows have shut down production in solidarity.
 You can find out which have been affected here.

-Now, actors might be joining their industry peers on the picket line.
-According to Associated Press, a press conference is scheduled for 12pm PST announcing the decision.
+Now, actors will be joining their industry peers on the picket line.
 The BBC reports that striking actors could be in the tens of thousands.

 What happens next?

+Previous reports suggested that actors could join the picket line as early as Thursday (June 13).

+Despite the involvement of a federal mediator, a deal with the Alliance of Motion Picture and Television Producers was not secured.
-The actors’ guild released a statement which said its deadline for negotiations had ended without an agreement.

-“The companies have refused to meaningfully engage on some topics and on others completely stonewalled us.
+The actors’ guild previously released a statement which said: “The companies have refused to meaningfully engage on some topics and on others completely stonewalled us.
 Until they do negotiate in good faith, we cannot begin to reach a deal,” said Fran Drescher, The Nanny star and actors’ guild president.

 The Alliance of Motion Picture and Television Producers (AMPTP), the group representing the studios, said in a statement: “This is the Union’s choice, not ours.
 In doing so, it has dismissed our offer of historic pay and residual increases, substantially higher caps on pension and health contributions, audition protections, shortened series option periods, a groundbreaking AI proposal that protects actors’ digital likenesses, and more.”